Research

 Research areas

-As a department we work on a diverse range of topics.
-We also work together on a number of key themes:
+As a department we work together on a number of key themes:

-Bristol is an internationally-recognised centre for the study of environmental history.
+• Bristol is an internationally-recognised centre for the study of environmental history.
 Our research is breaking new ground in the history of the relationship between humans, animals and the natural environment.
 Environmental historians lead the Faculty’s Centre for Environmental Humanities and work closely with the Cabot Institute.
+Bristol also welcomed scholars from around the world when it hosted the European Society for Environmental History Conference in 2022.

-Colleagues from across a range of different research areas are brought together by an interest in public and creative histories.
-Historians from the department are actively engaged in the creative economy, the heritage sector, and in exploring our city’s past.
+• Colleagues from across a range of different research areas are brought together by an interest in public and creative histories.
+Historians from the department explore new ways of sharing the historical past, and share and co-create these processes with the heritage sector, creative industries, and local stakeholders.
 We are delighted to have hosted the major Creative Histories conference in 2017, and to have been involved in numerous Brigstow Institute collaborations.

 Current projects